-With so many different systems out there, each with a variety of features and services, how can you choose the software that’s right for your business?
+There are so many different systems out there, each with a variety of features and services.
+How do you choose the software that’s right for your business?

 Getting Pricing And Payments Right

-Getting your pricing and payments system right can be the difference between success and failure in the trades business.
+Choosing the right pricing and payments system for your business could be the difference between success and failure in the trades business.

 - If your quotes are too low

-- If your clients are facing complications making payments, or
+- Your customers are facing complications making payments, or

-It can quickly upend your cash flow and put you out of business entirely.
+You could quickly see problems with cash flow and, if not sorted, be put you out of business entirely.